cyberark/secretless-broker/CONTRIBUTING.md

 First, clone `https://github.com/cyberark/secretless-broker` with the `--recurse -submodules` flag.
-If you already have secretless-broker cloned locally, but are missing submodules, perform `git fetch --recurse-submodules`.
+If you already have secretless-broker cloned locally, but are missing submodules, perform `git submodule update --init --recursive`.
 If you're new to Go, be aware that Go can be very selective about where the files are placed on the filesystem.
 There is an environment variable called `GOPATH`, whose default value is `~/go`.
 Secretless Broker uses [go modules](https://golang.org/cmd/go/#hdr-Modules__module_versions__and_more) which